 There are many more Michigan Alcohol Laws.

 Adults age 18 or older may sell alcohol for drinking elsewhere.
-They may sell it for consumption on-site.
-Also they may tend bar.
+They may sell it for drinking on-site.
+And they may tend bar.

-The state of Mississippi requires people to be at least 21 years old to sell or serve any alcohol.
+The state requires people to be at least 21 years old to sell or serve any alcohol.
 Period.
 Also very consistent.

 Check out Mississippi Alcohol Laws.

-Adults age 18 and older may also sell any form of alcohol in stores for off-site consumption.
+Adults age 18 and older may also sell any form of alcohol in stores for off-site drinking.
 A supervisor must be on the premises.
-However, the law does not specify a supervisor’s age requirement.
+But the law does not specify a supervisor’s age requirement.

 “Show Me” more Missouri Alcohol Laws.

-Adults age 18 or older may sell any alcohol for drinking off-premises.
+Adults age 18 or older may sell any alcohol for drinking off-site.

 Find out what’s legal and not at Montana Alcohol Laws.

 The law of Nebraska is very consistent.
-It permits adults 19 or older to sell alcohol in off-premises stores.
-They also can tend bar and serve alcohol for on-premises drinking.
+It permits adults 19 or older to sell alcohol in off-site stores.
+They also can tend bar and serve alcohol for on-site drinking.

 You may want to know more about Nebraska Alcohol Laws.

 In Nevada the lowest age is 16 to sell alcohol for consumption off-site.
-This includes beer, wine or spirits liquors.
+This includes beer, wine or spirits.
 A manager or supervisor must be present.
-However, the law doesn’t state a minimum age for the manager.
+Again, the law doesn’t state a minimum age for the manager.

 Nevada makes it easy for young people to get work experience.